towersvault/shinpokered/README.md

   - Original flashing move animations from Red-JP and Green are tethered to the (unused) _JPFLASHING makefile tag
   - The enemy trainer's HUD is now updated after it uses a healing item
   - Added optimizations to how OAM data is prepared so that overworld sprites wobble less
+  - On battle slide-in, fixed the bottom window disappearing for 1 frame when playing on a DMG gameboy

 - Item Fixes